 The pro-life movement loves GOP Rep. Tim Murphy.
-But after a huge scoop broke from the Pittsburg Post-Gazette this Tuesday, they might be having second thoughts.
+But after a huge scoop broke from the Pittsburgh Post-Gazette this Tuesday, they might be having second thoughts.
 As it turns out, the vocally anti-abortion Pennsylvania congressman may not be so anti-abortion after all.

 The Post-Gazette obtained a text message sent to Murphy from a woman with whom he had an extra-marital relationship with, where she chastises him for an anti-abortion Facebook post after he allegedly asked her to have an abortion when he thought she was pregnant.